r1ptw0/terraform-playground/README.md

 The key principle here is to demonstrate a few things:

-1. Iac can be used to create a consistent and repeatable environment, with templates being a "single source of truth".
+1. IaC can be used to create a consistent and repeatable environment, with templates being a "single source of truth".
 2. To answer why someone would choose to use templates than building it all by hand. (revise?)

 ## Story